Arithmetic exponent pairs for algebraic trace functions and applications: Introduction

-for some $\delta>0.$ This is usually called the subconvexity for Dirichlet $L$-functions in the conductor aspect.

-Burgess \cite{Bu2} proved that $\delta=\tfrac{1}{16}$ is admissible in \eqref{eq:L-subconvexity}, and a Weyl bound asserts that any $\delta<\tfrac{1}{12}$ should be accessible, as a $q$-analogue of Riemann zeta functions.
-The Weyl bound was already achieved in a few cases: Heath-Brown \cite{HB1} succeeded while $q$ allows certain factorizations; Conrey and Iwaniec \cite{CI} solved the case that $q$ is a prime and $\chi$ is quadratic from quite a different view.
+Burgess \cite{Bu63} proved that any $\delta<\frac{1}{16}$ is admissible in \eqref{eq:L-subconvexity}, and a Weyl bound asserts that any $\delta<\frac{1}{12}$ should be accessible, as a $q$-analogue of subconvexity of the Riemann zeta function.
+The Weyl bound was already achieved in a few cases: Heath-Brown \cite{HB78} succeeded under the assumption that $q$ admits suitable factorizations; Conrey and Iwaniec \cite{CI00} solved the case that $q$ is a prime and $\chi$ is quadratic by quite a different method, which was recently refined and generalized by Young \cite{Yo17} and Petrow and Young \cite{PY20}.

-Heath-Brown's argument relies on the ideas of $q$-vdC as we have mentioned above, and this was developed further by Irving \cite{Ir2}, who was able to go beyond Weyl's barrier if $q$ has sufficiently good factorizations.
-In particular, if $q$ is squarefree and has only prime factors not exceeding $q^\eta$ for some small $\eta>0$, the one can take
+Heath-Brown's argument relies on the ideas of $q$-vdC as we have mentioned above, and this was developed further by Irving \cite{Ir16}, going beyond Weyl's barrier if $q$ has sufficiently good factorizations.
+In particular, if $q$ is squarefree and has only prime factors not exceeding $q^\eta$ for some small $\eta>0$, then one can take

 in \eqref{eq:L-subconvexity}.
 As $\eta$ becomes sufficiently small, he goes beyond the Weyl bound since $\tfrac{1}{12}=\frac{7}{84}<\tfrac{7}{82}$.
 This coincides with the bound for $\zeta(\frac{1}{2}+\mathrm{i}t)$ in the $t$-aspect, derived from the classical exponent pair $(\frac{11}{82},\frac{57}{88})$.